LaMitaOne/skia-flowmotion/README.md

 Alpha – everything from the old VCL version is implemented now, still a lot to do, but getting usable slowly 😄

 If you find a bug: feel free to eat it yourself :P
-I've already got a huge list of ideas and todos, so it's probably on my radar anyway...
+I've already got a huge list of ideas and todos, so it's probably on my radar anyway... ecept u have solution directly then i am in :D

 Especially **full freefloat layout** is still making problems with some things,
 but **normal layout** is getting very stable now – even with SelectedDraggable and not zoom to center.